rustcoreutils/posixutils-rs/README.md

 # posixutils-rs

-This is a suite of Rust-native core command line utilties (cp, mv, c99, m4, make, ...) using SuSv3 as the base POSIX specification.
+This is a suite of Rust-native core command line utilties (cp, mv, awk, make, vi, ...) using POSIX.2024 as the baseline specification.

 ## Goals